14 effective tips on how to lower your blood pressure

 7. Less stress

 Family, work, health, national and international conflicts - we live in stressful times.
-Reducing your stress levels will not only help you lower your blood pressure, but also increase your overall well-being.
-Whether it's breathing exercises, walking and exercising, reading, or going to the movies, there are numerous ways to take time out.
+Reducing your stress levels will not only helps you lower your blood pressure, but also increase your overall well-being.
+Whether it's breathing exercises, walking and exercising, reading, or going to the movies, there are numerous ways to take time for yourself.
 For example, regular saunas or alternative medicine such as acupuncture can also help you go through life with less stress.
-You know best how to let off steam personally.
+You know what works best for you to let off steam.
 The main thing is to have fun and recharge your batteries for everyday life!

 8. Meditation and yoga

 Another key to better health and specifically a reduction in blood pressure, can be mindfulness exercises and meditation.
 Yoga, for example, offers a more active alternative.
-Nowadays, you can find numerous clubs, groups or even apps and channels that help you learn the basics of meditation and yoga and guide you.
-Perhaps you have friends or acquaintances from your dialysis group with whom you can attend regular classes.
+Nowadays, you can find numerous clubs, groups or even apps and channels that help you learn the basics of meditation and yoga that guide you through the process.
+Perhaps you have friends or acquaintances with whom you can attend regular classes.
 Why not give it a try?

 9. Restful sleep

-Be active during the day and eat healthy - Avoid taking too many and too long naps
+• Be active during the day and eat healthy - Avoid taking too many and too long of naps

 10. Garlic